 “Idling vehicles contribute to air pollution and emit air toxins, which are pollutants known and/or suspected to cause cancer or other serious health effects.
 Monitoring at schools has shown elevated levels of benzene, formaldehyde, acetaldehyde and other air toxins during the afternoon hour coinciding with parents picking up their children.
 Children’s lungs are still developing, and when they are exposed to elevated levels of these pollutants, children have an increased risk of developing asthma, respiratory problems and other adverse health effects.
 Limiting a vehicle’s idling time can dramatically reduce these pollutants and the exposure to them. “ (EPA - http://www2.epa.gov/region8/idle-free-schools)

-Green Minds LFLB are asking our schools to limit all unnecessary idling by passenger vehicles, school buses and delivery trucks.
+Green Minds LFLB is asking our schools to limit all unnecessary idling by passenger vehicles, school buses and delivery trucks.

 Clear signage at all schools, public parking areas, clubs, and other areas children and young people frequent.

-Send quarterly newsletter reminders asking drivers to shut off all engines while waiting to pick up students.
+Send a reminder quarterly in the schools newsletter asking drivers to shut off all engines while waiting to pick up students.

-Asking all drivers to turn off engines when they arrive at school and expect to be parked for more than 1 minute (EPA recommends 10 seconds).
+All drivers to turn off engines when they arrive at school, if they expect to be parked for more than 1 minute (EPA recommends 10 seconds).

 Initiate requirements for school buses to turn off engines while waiting on school property or on route (IL 625 il.
 Comp.
 Stat § 5/11-1429 prohibits idling for more than 10 minutes in a 60-minute period.
-Green Minds LFLB simply ask that it is enforced).
+Green Minds LFLB simply asks that the law made to protect the citizens is enforced).